-In my previous article Cross-Cloud Mobility with VMware HCX I already very quickly talked about VMware’s hybrid and multi-cloud vision and strategy.
+In my previous article Cross-Cloud Mobility with VMware HCX I already very briefly touched VMware’s hybrid and multi-cloud vision and strategy.
 I mentioned, that VMware is coming from the on-premises world if you compare them with AWS, Azure or Google, but have the same “consistent infrastructure with consistent operations” messaging.
 And that the difference would be, that VMware is not only hardware-agnostic, but even cloud-agnostic.
 To abstract the technology format and infrastructure in the public cloud, their idea is to run VMware Cloud Foundation (VCF) everywhere (e.g. Azure VMware Solution), on-premises on top of any hardware and in the cloud on any global infrastructure from any hyperscaler like AWS, Azure, Google, Oracle, IBM, Alibaba.
 Or you can run your workloads in a VMware cloud provider’s cloud based on VCF.
 That’s the VMware multi-cloud.

 The goal of this article is not compare any features from different vendors and products, but to give you a better idea why multi-cloud is becoming a strategic priority for most enterprises and why VMware could be right partner for your journey to the cloud.